Is PEP Right for Me?

 While PEP has been shown to work, it is not 100 percent effective.
-Nor does it guarantee that someone exposed to HIV will not acquire the virus.
+Taking it does not guarantee that someone exposed to HIV will not acquire the virus.

 How can I access PEP?

 Any licensed healthcare provider can prescribe PEP.
-Some of the places you can seek PEP include doctors’ offices, emergency rooms, urgent care or local HIV clinics, and community-based organizations.
+Some of the places you can seek PEP include doctors’ offices, emergency rooms, urgent care or local HIV clinics, as well as community-based organizations.

 Only a medical provider can help you answer that question for sure.
-PEP is for anyone who may have been very recently exposed to HIV during a single high-risk event, such as condomless sex with a person whose HIV status you do not know.
+PEP is for anyone who may have been very recently exposed to HIV.

 Can I use PEP multiple times?